itsshashwatsingh/itsshashwatsingh/README.md

 A passionate Data Analyst with a strong foundation in data analysis and visualization.
 I'm eager to apply my skills in transforming raw data into meaningful insights that drive business decisions.

-Passionate about uncovering patterns in data and creating compelling visualizations that drive business decisions.
-Specialized in Data Analysis & Data Cleaning
- Data Visualization & Storytelling, Statistical Analysis, Business Intelligence, Stakeholder Communication & Building beautiful User Interfaces.
 As a recent graduate, I'm excited to begin my journey in data analysis.
 I've developed a strong foundation in data manipulation, statistical analysis, and visualization through my academic projects and personal learning.
 I'm passionate about learning and applying data analysis techniques to solve real-world problems.
-I believe in continuous learning and staying updated with the latest tools and technologies in the field.
+I believe in continuous learning and staying updated with the latest tools and technologies in the field. <br>

 ## 📊 Featured Projects